 Does Floor Heating Work with Every Floor Type?

-In the United States, yes.
-WarmlyYours Radiant Heating offers floor-heating systems for use under tile, stone, hardwood, carpet, laminate and floating hardwood.
+In the United States, yes, radiant heating will work with any flooring replacement.
+WarmlyYours Radiant Heating offers floor-heating systems for use under tile (tile floors are the most commonly heated floor covering), stone, vinyl flooring, hardwood, carpet, laminate, and even under a floating wood floor.
 It can even be embedded in concrete.
 The only exception is that electric floor heating has not been approved for use under carpet in Canada.
+Please note that the radiant heating systems used for floating floors will differ from those are designed to be embedded.

-For more information about the specific brands available for each flooring type, click here.
+For more information about the specific brands available for each flooring choice, click here.

 Embedded vs. Adhesive/Thinset-free Floor Heating Systems